 It's always polite to say "thank you," but it is especially important when a new job is on the line.

-If you’ve been in the heat of a job search, then you know how it feels to show your appreciation and send thank you emails after an interview.
+If you've been in the heat of a job search, you know how it feels to show your appreciation and send thank you emails after an interview.
 The reason for these emails is clear: professional etiquette is still extremely important in any effective job search.
 You want to come off as polite and responsible.
 However, you also want to stand out from the crowd.

 Since our goal is to set ourselves apart from the pack, we need to explore how to send this message in a unique and impactful way.

-So, how do we say ‘thanks for your consideration’ and ‘I really appreciate you taking the time’ without using the same, stale format as everyone else?
+So, how do we say, "Thanks for your consideration" and "I really appreciate you taking the time" without using the same stale format as everyone else?

 Generic (boring) thank you note